wordofwarning/wordofwarning.org/archive/2020-spring/dickie/index.md

 *Presented by* Word of Warning *+* Contact *as* Works Ahead 2020

-A work-in-progress performance, adapted for livestreaming.<br>As darkness falls… A lo-fi solo symphony of relentless movement and words about being a white son.
+A work-in-progress performance, adapted for livestreaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement and words about being a white son.
 A sun of power and privilege, a son of divorce and addiction.<br>Now that it’s over, re-watch the (edited) livestream on YouTube below.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yrZFSzURaS4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Access